Homotopy quotients and comodules of supercommutative Hopf algebras: The homotopy category associated to

 \part{The homotopy category associated to $GL(m|n)$}

-We now study one particular Frobenius pair: We consider the embedding of the parabolic subgroup of upper triangular block matrices in $GL(m|n)$.
-We construct an explicit cofibrant replacement for any $X \in \mathcal T$ and deduce from this an another description of $Ho \mathcal{T}$.
-We show that the semisimplification $Ho \mathcal{T}_{m|n}/\mathcal{N}$ is the semisimple representation category of a supergroup scheme.
+We now study one particular Frobenius pair: For the general linear \mbox{supergroup} $GL(m|n)$ over an algebraically closed field $k$ of characteristic zero and its parabolic subgroup $P^+$ of upper triangular block matrices we construct an explicit cofibrant replacement for any $X \in \mathcal T$ and deduce from this an \mbox{another} description of $Ho \mathcal{T}$.
+The semisimplification $Ho \mathcal{T}_{m|n}/\mathcal{N}$ is the semisimple representation category of a supergroup scheme.
 In the $GL(m|1)$-case we determine this semisimple quotient.
 For more background on $\mathcal{T}_{m|n} = Rep(GL(m|n))$ we refer to \cite{Heidersdorf-Weissauer-tensor}.